hashedSelkie/such-a-scorpio/README.md

 ## Workflow setup

+### Environments

+Navigate to this repo's `Settings` - `Environments` and create the following environments:

+- `test`
+    - Don't set `Required reviewers` because we want to deploy to test automatically
+- `prod`
+    - Set `Required reviewers`
+    - Untick `Allow administrators to bypass configured protection rules`

 ### Secrets and variables

 Navigate to this repo's `Settings` - `Secrets and variables` - `Actions`.
 Create a `New Repository Secret` for all of the following: